 There are more details below about what each of these calls involves, and why they’re important.
 Already convinced?
-Get involved by heading over to our Christmas present for science campaign page and find out what to do!
+Get involved by heading over to our EU Campaign page and find out what to do!

 EU research programmes are vital for international collaboration

 EU funding makes it much easier for groups of researchers in different countries to collaborate on projects.
 They are one of the few sources from which multinational collaborations can be funded on the same grant, meaning that all partners can be assured of funding if the application is successful.

 This collaboration has already been impaired by the referendum result, and the lack of subsequent reassurance from the government.
 Campaign group Scientists for EU is collating a database of the impacts of the vote to leave on research containing hundreds of examples already, including collaborators who are unwilling to have British teams on their grant applications, EU researchers who have turned down UK job offers, and more.
 (Read a summary of their findings on the LSE Brexit blog.)